Global Payroll — 7 min

-Remote & Async Work 33 min
+Remote & Async Work — 29 min

 “The opportunity to work remotely offers many advantages to neurodivergent colleagues, and one of the most significant is being able to control their working environment,” says Maya Middlemiss, a journalist at BlockSparks OÜ.
-“As with any other unique individual needs however, the fact that someone is working remotely does not absolve the manager of their duty of care, and to make reasonable adjustments as required.”

 A neurodivergent workforce is a benefit for every organization; The Harvard Business Review calls neurodiversity a “competitive advantage” for companies.
-So how can you support neurodiversity on your team?
+So, how can you support neurodiversity on your team?

 The key to supporting neurodivergence in the workplace is understanding what it is.

 Neurodivergence is “the idea that people experience and interact with the world around them in many different ways; there is no one ‘right’ way of thinking, learning, and behaving, and differences are not viewed as deficits.”
+It reflects the idea that neurological differences are normal and come from natural variations in genetics.

 The term “neurodivergence” originated in the autism community in the 1990s as a way for autistic people to describe themselves in a positive, non-judgmental way.
 “Neurodivergent” and “neurotypical” arose as labels to describe autistic and non-autistic people.

-Although the term “neurodivergent” began its life in the autism community, it didn’t remain isolated there for long.
 The term now includes many different groups of people, all of whom experience and react to their environment differently than their neurotypical peers — people with typical, or expected, cognitive functioning.

 What does this mean in practice?
 It means that not all your employees may think or react to their environment in the same way.
 They’re “wired differently,” which can look different for different employees.
-Some may require more flexibility to complete tasks or work on projects.
-Others may be extra sensitive to external stimuli.
-Others still might need to be alone to make progress on a task.

 Remote work, especially when paired with asynchronous working hours, allows employees to customize their personal experiences.
 J.D.
 Alex, in talent research at Stripe, says the things that many people enjoy about working in an office can actually be challenging for neurodivergent people.

-Right off the bat, remote work environments offer neurodivergent employees something that no office can....a safe space.
+Right off the bat, remote work environments offer neurodivergent employees something that no office can: a safe space.

-Because people (and their brains) are endlessly different, it’s hard to make a list of every possible type of neurodivergence in the workplace.
-Some employees with mental health conditions such as anxiety and depression identify as neurodivergent, while others may not.
-There are, however, some common types of neurodivergence you are likely to see at work:
+Because people (and their brains) are endlessly different, it’s hard to make a list of every possible type of neurodivergence in the modern workplace.

 What is it?
 Autism is a condition related to brain development that impacts how a person perceives and socializes with others.
 Autistic people may experience and display a range of behaviors, such as repetitive or rigid patterns, sensory issues, or repetitive movements.
-Because there is such a wide range of symptoms and severity, ASC (Autism Spectrum Condition) is considered to be a spectrum.
-Note the term ASD (Autism Spectrum Disorder) is still widely used by health professionals, but use of the term ASC is considered more inclusive.
+ASC (Autism Spectrum Condition) is considered to be a spectrum since there is such a wide range of symptoms and severities.

 What is it?
 ADHD is a condition that impacts executive function — the mental skills that include working memory, flexible thinking, and self-control.
 People with ADHD have trouble paying attention, controlling impulsive behaviors, or staying organized.
 Don’t be surprised if a team member approaches you to inform you of their new ADHD diagnosis.
 While ADHD is often diagnosed in childhood, adult ADHD diagnoses are on the rise.
 This is potentially because many girls display ADHD symptoms differently, so women have historically been underdiagnosed.